Laboratory for Theoretical Neuroscience and Behavior

 Associate Professor

 I am a theoretical neuroscientist interested in understanding how the structure of our nervous system gives rise to its function.
-Originally from Virginia, studied Biomedical Engineering at Johns Hopkins and Neuroscience at Columbia University, where I earned my PhD in the lab of Larry Abbott in the Center for Theoretical Neuroscience.
-I pursued postdoctoral training in the lab of David Anderson at Caltech, and I opened my lab at Northwestern University in 2020.
-We moved to Scripps Research in 2024.
+Originally from Virginia, I studied Biomedical Engineering at Johns Hopkins and Neuroscience at Columbia University, where I earned my PhD in the lab of Larry Abbott in the Center for Theoretical Neuroscience.
+I pursued postdoctoral training in the lab of David Anderson at Caltech, I opened my lab at Northwestern University in 2020, and moved to Scripps Research in 2024.
+I love hiking, reading about science; the first grant I ever got was to draw comics.

 Richard Gast